iden3/circom_old/README.md

 component main = NAND();
 ```

-The language is mainly a javascript/c syntax but with extra 5 operators in order to define the constrains:
+The language is mainly a javascript/c syntax but with extra 5 operators in order to define the constraints:

 `<==` , `==>`  This operator is used to connect signals.
-This operator also implies a constrain.
+This operator also implies a constraint.

-As you can see in the example above, `out` is assigned a value and a constrain is also generated.
+As you can see in the example above, `out` is assigned a value and a constraint is also generated.
 The assigned value must be of the form a*b+c where a,b and c are linear convinations of the signals.

-`<--` , `-->` This operators assign values to a signals but does not generate any constrain.
-This allow to assign any value to a signal including extrange operations like shifhts, modules, divisiones, etc.  Generally this operator goes together wit a `===` operator in order to force the constrain.
+`<--` , `-->` This operators assign values to a signals but does not generate any constraint.
+This allow to assign any value to a signal including extrange operations like shifhts, modules, divisiones, etc.  Generally this operator goes together wit a `===` operator in order to force the constraint.

-`===` This operator defines a constrain.
-The constrain must be simplificable to the form a*b+c=0 where a,b and c are linear convinations.
+`===` This operator defines a constraint.
+The constraint must be simplificable to the form a*b+c=0 where a,b and c are linear convinations.

-In the example above, we force the two inputs to be binary by adding the constrain `a*(a-1)===0` and `b*(b-1) === 0`
+In the example above, we force the two inputs to be binary by adding the constraint `a*(a-1)===0` and `b*(b-1) === 0`

 ### Compile the circui